Cosmological constraints on TeV-scale dark matter subcomponents decaying between recombination and reionisation: Conclusions

 Our simulation results show that a precision measurement of the global 21-cm temperature signal can provide a strong complement to the CMB for probing dark matter particles that decay between recombination and reionisation.
 We demonstrate that especially for the case of decays to neutrinos, the 21-cm signal has the potential to substantially improve the CMB limits on the fraction of decaying dark matter for dark matter lifetimes $\tau\gtrsim10^{15}$ s.
 Even for the pessimistic detection threshold, we find potential to improve upon the CMB limits for decays into neutrinos of dark matter particles with a mass around 1 TeV.
 For heavier dark matter masses, the differences between photon, electron and neutrino final states become less pronounced (after correcting for the different fractions of electromagnetic energy), and it becomes harder for the 21-cm forecasts to compete with CMB limits.

+Varying the most relevant astrophysical parameters of our 21cm analysis, we find that the effect of energy injection from DM decay is generally distinguishable from astrophysical effects, but scenarios with large energy injection from astrophysical sources, such as a high escaping X-ray luminosity would make the impact of exotic energy injection harder to detect, and thus weaken the potential limits.

 Various directions for future research remain.
-First, it will be interesting to assess the sensitivity of our results to uncertainties in the astrophysics of early star formation, for example using a Fisher matrix analysis as in~\cite{Facchinetti:2023slb}.
+First, it will be interesting to perform a deeper and more quantitative assessment of the sensitivity of our results to uncertainties in the astrophysics of early star formation, for example using a Fisher matrix analysis as in~\cite{Facchinetti:2023slb}, and more advanced proxies for detectability.
 Furthermore, unlike our 21-cm analysis, the CMB bounds rely on a rather naive treatment of reionisation, and improving this is an important goal for future research.
 Finally, the available tabulations limit our analysis to dark matter masses below 10 TeV.
 While we have presented a plausible way to extrapolate our results to larger masses based on the total amount of injected electromagnetic energy, it would be preferable to extend the underlying codes to study such scenarios explicitly.
 Together these improvements will provide a more comprehensive and detailed picture of the properties of dark matter and its possible effects on the Dark Ages and the Cosmic Dawn.

 \acknowledgments We would like to thank Laura Lopez-Honorez for helpful comments on the manuscript and Julien Lesgourgues and Tracy Slatyer for useful discussions and feedback.
 This work has been funded by the DFG through the grant KA 4662/4-1.